Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Discussion

 This estimation procedure has at least three potential drawbacks.
 First, we make a very specific assumption on the covariance structure of the error terms that is useful for our application.
-Applications where a different structure $\Omega$ is more appropriate one can still follow our approach and minimize the more general criterion $f(\gamma) = \gamma^T\Omega\gamma$.
+For applications where a different structure $\Omega$ is more appropriate one can still follow our approach and minimize the more general criterion $f(\gamma) = \gamma^\top\Omega\gamma$.
 Second, we require specifying the parameters $(\rho, \delta)$ in advance.
-Choosing $\delta$ is a challenging problem shared with SBW and we do not offer any new suggestions.\footnote{We refer to \cite{wang2020minimal} who offer an interesting data-driven approach to this problem.} Choosing $\rho$ is a new problem of this estimation procedure.
+Choosing $\delta$ is a challenging problem shared with SBW and we do not offer any new suggestions (though see \cite{wang2020minimal}, who offer an interesting approach to this problem.)
+Choosing $\rho$ is a new problem of this estimation procedure.
 Encouragingly, our simulation study shows the H-SBW estimator for any chosen $\rho$ almost always has lower variance than SBW in the presence of state-level random effects (see Appendix~\ref{app:simstudy}).\footnote{We caution that this finding solely reflects the simulation space we examined.} Even so, identifying a principled approach to choosing this parameter would be a useful future contribution.
 Third, in the presence of both measurement error and dependent data, using H-SBW in combination with the standard regression-calibration adjustment may be biased.
-This bias arises because the standard adjustment assumes independent observations.
-Our simulations show that this bias can increase with $\rho$ and that SBW remains approximately unbiased if the covariates are gaussian - though H-SBW may still have modest MSE improvements.
-We also show a theoretical modification to the adjustment procedure so that H-SBW will return unbiased estimates in this setting (see Propositions~\ref{cl7} and ~\ref{cl7hsbw}).
+This bias arises because the standard adjustment assumes independent data.
+Our simulations show that this bias can increase with $\rho$ and that SBW remains approximately unbiased if the covariates are gaussian - though even in this setting H-SBW may still yield modest MSE improvements.
+We also show a theoretical modification to the adjustment where H-SBW would return unbiased estimates in this setting (see Propositions~\ref{cl7} and ~\ref{cl7hsbw}).